SosaWISE/SS_ClientCRM/README.md

     npm install

-Install grunt (if you need it):

-    npm install -g grunt-cli

 Copy example config file.
-When `useMocks` is set true, mocks will be used for all api calls that have mocks defined.
+When `useMocks` is set to true, mocks will be used for all api calls that have mocks defined.
 Api calls that don't have mocks will most likely fail.

-  - Linux:
+  * Linux:

         cp webconfig-example.js webconfig.js

-  - Windows:
+  * Windows:

         copy webconfig-example.js webconfig.js